-Since 2015, RISE has been working to activate demapped sections of Rockaway Freeway to serve as a "wellness corridor" for pedestrian use and local events focused on improving the health and wellbeing of our community.
+a pedestrian corridor of demapped roadway; serving as a community hub for local events focused on improving the health and wellbeing of our community.

-Overall the freeway underpass is underutilized space that should be planned and designed in such a way that it can benefit the community by connecting both the east and west ends of the Peninsula together and provide a safer and more equitable route that people of all ages can use to get to school, work or home.
+The Rockaway freeway underpass is underutilized space that should be planned and designed, to benefit the community by connecting both the east and west ends of the Peninsula together and provide a safer and more equitable route for people of all ages to use when traveling home, to work and school.

-We believe this project will bring safer streets and improve the health of our community.
-Your support is crucial to the longevity and success of the project.
-Please take our survey to share your thoughts and check our calendar of events to join in some of these activities.
+Your support is crucial to the longevity and success of the Wellness Way.
+We encourage the public to take the Wellness Way Survey to share your thoughts and check our calendar of events to join in some of these forums and activities.

-The Wellness Way Initiative was made possible through a grant from the National Association of City Transportation Officials' (NACTO) Streets for Pandemic Response and Recovery Grant Program.
+The Wellness Way Initiative is made possible through funding from the Surdna Foundation/Hester St's Radical Imagination for Racial Justice Initiative, and the National Association of City Transportation Officials' (NACTO) Streets for Pandemic Response and Recovery Grant Program.